A Message from Todd Staples…

 - Review State Highway Fund grants and loans to Regional Mobility Authorities (RMA) and make recommendations if additional oversight procedures are needed to ensure the RMA’s expenditures are a valid and accountable use of State Highway Funds.

-- Review current state and federal regulations, penalties and fines related to oversize and overweight vehicles and make recommendations to minimize impacts on the state’s roadways and bridges at 9am in E1.016.
+- Review current state and federal regulations, penalties and fines related to oversize and overweight vehicles and make recommendations to minimize impacts on the state’s roadways and bridges.

-- The Senate Finance Committee will meet on March 30, 2016 at 9:30am in E1.036 to hear invited and public testimony on the following interim charges:
+- Wednesday, March 30, 2016–The Senate Finance Committee will meet at 9:30am in E1.036 to hear invited and public testimony on the following interim charges:

 - Study the benefits, including the dynamic effects, of continuing to phase out the franchise tax.
 Consider alternate approaches to funding the Property Tax Relief Fund.